-PART 3 SCOPE OF EXEMPTIONS
+PART 2 SCOPE OF EXEMPTIONS

-3.1 Scope of Exemptions - The exemptions under the Instrument are only exemptions from the insider reporting requirement and are not exemptions from the provisions in Canadian securities legislation imposing liability for improper insider trading.
+Scope of Exemptions - The exemptions under the Instrument are only exemptions from the insider reporting requirement and are not exemptions from the provisions in Canadian securities legislation imposing liability for improper insider trading.

-PART 4 EXEMPTION FOR CERTAIN DIRECTORS AND SENIOR OFFICERS
+PART 3 EXEMPTION FOR CERTAIN DIRECTORS AND SENIOR OFFICERS

-4.1 Exemption for Certain Directors
+3.1 Exemption for Certain Directors

-- (1) Section 2.1 of the Instrument contains an exemption from the insider reporting requirement for a director of a subsidiary of a reporting issuer in respect of securities of the reporting issuer if the director - (a) does not in the ordinary course receive or have access to information as to material facts or material changes concerning the reporting issuer before the material facts or material changes are generally disclosed: - (b) is not a director of a major subsidiary; and - (c) is not an insider of the reporting issuer in a capacity other than as a director of the subsidiary. - The exemption in section 2.1 is not available for directors of a reporting issuer or for directors of a subsidiary of a reporting issuer that is a "major subsidiary" of the reporting issuer.
-In the case of directors of a reporting issuer, this is because such individuals, by virtue of being directors, routinely have access to information as to material facts or material changes concerning the reporting issuer before the material facts or material changes are generally disclosed.
+Section 2.1 of the Instrument contains an exemption from the insider reporting requirement for a director of a subsidiary of a reporting issuer in respect of securities of the reporting issuer if the director

+- (a) does not in the ordinary course receive or have access to information as to material facts or material changes concerning the reporting issuer before the material facts or material changes are generally disclosed; and - (b) is not an ineligible insider.

+The exemption in section 2.1 is available for a director of a subsidiary of a reporting issuer but is not available for a director of a reporting issuer or for an insider who otherwise comes within the definition of "ineligible insider".
+This is because such insiders, by virtue of their positions, are presumed to routinely have access to information as to material facts or material changes concerning the reporting issuer before the material facts or material changes are generally disclosed.

+The definition of "ineligible insider" includes an insider who is a director of a "major subsidiary" of the reporting issuer.
 In view of the significance of a major subsidiary of a reporting issuer to the reporting issuer, we believe that it is appropriate to treat directors of such subsidiaries in an analogous manner to directors of the reporting issuer.
+Accordingly, directors of major subsidiaries are included in the definition of "ineligible insider".